kecnry/nparray/docs/api/nparray.full_like.md

         If True, then the newly created array will use the sub-class type of 'a', otherwise it will be a base-class array.
 Defaults to True.
+    shape : int or sequence of ints, optional.
+        Overrides the shape of the result.
+If order='K' and the number of dimensions is unchanged, will try to keep order, otherwise, order='C' is implied.

+        .. versionadded:: 1.17.0

     Returns
     -------